 - Referral - Specialised Advisors are available to provide referral to appropriate agencies for various services.
 These may include the Neurosciences Unit in Mt Claremont, Home and Community Care Programs and other allied health services.

-- Carers' Support Groups and Retreats - Huntington's WA's support groups and retreats provide opportunities for participants to develop relationships with others affeted by the disease; share information and experiences; and be given the opportunity to participate in social and leisure activities.There are a number of support groups available for Carers with meetings held monthly in the central metropolitan area, monthly in the North Metropolitan area and bi-annually in Rockingham.
+- Carers' Support Groups - Huntington's WA's support groups provide opportunities for participants to develop relationships with others affeted by the disease; share information and experiences; and be given the opportunity to participate in social and leisure activities.There are a number of support groups available for Carers with meetings held monthly in the central metropolitan area, monthly in the North Metropolitan area and bi-annually in Rockingham.
 As the venue for the meetings varies from time to time please contact the office on (08) 6457 7599 for confirmation of the venue and the next meeting date.
-Carers Retreats are organised at least once a year.
 ALL ARE WELCOME!

 Other Support Groups - Support staff are also responsible for facilitating a number of community support groups; these include